camunda/camunda-docs-manual/content/reference/cmmn11/concepts/lifecycle.md

 </center>
 9. A user may close the case instance by invoking `caseService.closeCaseInstance(caseInstanceId);`.
 The case instance reaches the state `CLOSED`.

 Notice how the lifecycle states define the overall state of the case and restrict the interactions that are possible.
 For example, the tasks A and B can only be worked on when in state `ACTIVE`.
-Before, they go through states `AVAILABLE` and `ENABLED` that represent that conditions for working on the task are not yet met, for example that the task was not manually started or that a sentry is not fulfilled yet.
+Before, they go through states `AVAILABLE` and `ENABLED`, which represent that conditions for working on the task are not yet met, for example that the task was not manually started or that a sentry is not fulfilled yet.

 This formal lifecycle model is exposed via the `CaseService` API in Camunda.
 Not only is it possible to trigger state transitions as in the code examples above.
 By making a case instance or case execution query, the current lifecycles state of a plan items are exposed.
 For example, the following code gets the state of the plan item for Task A: